 - Freight Train Hopping In The USA

 When we think of such things, age-old stereotypes, such as the lovable hobos in A cell phone.
-Make sure you have a camera on the phone and also have something like Qik.com, a free service that allows you to stream events such as this wherever they happen using your mobile phone.
+Make sure you have a camera on the phone and also have some sort of app that allows you to stream events, should you witness something happening.
 This could come in handy if there is trouble.